 Arts Council England, ‘Taking Part’ survey 2012

-Our first concert of the new season will feature the :
+Our next concert of the season will feature :

 Come along and enjoy the evening.
 The benefits of listening to Live Music have been highlighted in the Arts Council England, ‘Taking Part’ survey 2012 read the article below:

 All were welcomed and it should be a most memorable concert.